 $3,000/$3,600 Child Tax Credit: is IRS contacting families who will receive it? if so, how?

-The American Rescue Plan included a major redesign of the Child Tax Credit for the 2021 fiscal year which will include monthly direct payments to parents that choose to receive it in advance.
+One aspect of the American Rescue Plan that child poverty advocates have applauded is the major redesign of the Child Tax Credit for the 2021 fiscal year.
+The changes made to the credit now include monthly direct payments, expanded eligibility, and the quantity received by the majority of families.
 The IRS announced that over 36 million families should be expecting a letter in the mail to inform them about the enhanced tax credit.

 - Arrival of fourth stimulus check, how long could it take?